Cooperation and dependencies in multipartite systems: Properties

 The maximal $N$-partite dependence over classical distributions of $d$-valued variables is given by $1$ (recall that our logarithms are base $d$) and follows from the fact that classical mutual information cannot exceed the entropy of each variable.
-On the other hand, quantum mutual information is bounded by $2$ and this is the bound on $\mathcal{D}_N$ optimized over quantum states (see Appendix~\ref{APP_MAX_STATE}).
-This bound is achieved by \textit{mixed} states belonging to the class of $k$-uniform states, in particular for $k = N-1$~\cite{kuniform}.
+On the other hand, quantum mutual information is bounded by $2$ and this is the bound on $\mathcal{D}_N$ optimized over quantum states (see Appendix~\ref{APP_MAX_STATE}). {As seen, pure quantum states satisfy the classical bound of $1$}, but there exist \textit{mixed} states belonging to the class of $k$-uniform states, in particular for $k = N-1$~\cite{kuniform}, achieving the bound of $2$.
 In the case of $N$ qubits (for $N$ even) the optimal states have the following form

 where $\sigma_j$ are the Pauli matrices and $\sigma_0$ denotes the $2 \times 2$ identity matrix.
 Note that $\rho_{\max}$ is permutationally invariant and gives rise to perfect correlations or anti-correlations when all observers measure locally the same Pauli observable.
 These states are known as the generalized bound entangled Smolin states \cite{smolin1,smolin2}.
 They are a useful quantum resource for multiparty communication schemes~\cite{Remik2} and were experimentally demonstrated in Refs.~\cite{smolin3,Lavoie2010comment,Amselem2010,Lavoie2010,Barreiro2010,Amselem2013}.
 Per definition for $(N-1)$-uniform states all reduced density matrices are maximally mixed, with vanishing mutual information, whereas the whole system is correlated.
 In Appendix~\ref{APP_MAX_STATE} we provide examples of states which maximize $\mathcal{D}_N$ for arbitrary $d$ and show in general that the only states achieving the maximal quantum value of $2$ are $(N-1)$-uniform.